-I have very few students at the moment—having fairly recently (December 2014) moved from one institution to another.
+I have very few students at the moment—having moved a couple of years ago from one institution to another.
 So I am looking to build up a cohort of PhD students at University of East Anglia.
 Get in touch!

 Current PhD students